SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

 With LocalDB
 ^^^^^^^^^^^^^^^^^^^^^^^^
-We have previously computed embeddings, now let us :class:`core.db.LocalDB` to help with the persistence.
+We have previously computed embeddings, now let us :class:`LocalDB<core.db.LocalDB>` to help with the persistence.
 (Although you can totally persist them yourself such as using pickle).
 Additionally, ``LocalDB`` help us keep track of our initial documents and its transformed documents.